AdheeshBhat/Adventure_Game/READ_ME.txt

 https://www.spriters-resource.com/fullview/24283/ - full Link sprite sheet (resized 3/4 of mario measurements)

 Frame counter ensures that each image is shown for 3 frames so that the animation is not too fast.

+1. get all link attack images
+2.
+3.
+4.